bohanwu424/BLFRM/README.md

 # BLFRM
-R code for implementing Bayesian Latent Factor Regression Model (BLFRM).
+R package for implementing Bayesian Latent Factor Regression Model (BLFRM).

 One can find the formulation of BLFRM in "Bayesian Latent Factor Regression for Functional and Longitudinal Data" by Silvia Montagna, Surya T. Tokdar, Brian Neelon, and David B. Dunson.